 You can restrict what people see on a Displayr dashboard based on their department, geographic region, or some other user characteristic.
-For example, you can create a single report to present the results of an employee survey, share it with the managers in your business, and each manager will only see results for their departments.
+For example, you can create a single report to present the results of an employee survey and share it with the managers in your business, and each manager will only see results for their departments.

 In Displayr, people's logins can be organized into user groups.
 These groups are often used to determine which documents a person can view or edit.
 The user groups are also visible to the code in your document.
-Thus, you can create a document that responds and changes based on which user groups the viewer belongs to.
+Thus, you can create a document that responds and changes based on which user group the viewer belongs to.
 In this article, you will be taken through a simple example of a dashboard that shows different results based on the user's location.

 Requirements

-A Displayr account with multiple user groups.
+- A Displayr account with multiple user groups.
 For more information see: How to Change to a Multi-User Account

 Method